 Gensler is a good example of corporates, that walk all over their employees (specially the ones lower in rank) to attain their earmarked profits !
 In my 4 year haul here, few of the things that I found totally out of sync and appalling were -

-I worked on a few big projects, with a number of other colleagues spread across various – more...
-Gensler offices.
+The illusion of teamwork!
+I worked on a few big projects, with a number of other colleagues spread across various Gensler offices.
 By the time the project nears completion you would most likely see the senior management taking all the credit.
 There is no unified Gensler experience or culture, it varies from location to location.
 This is something the higher management should seriously sit down and sort, as they advocate their clients the benefits of the same).
 My experience comes primarily from NY, Boston, and NJ locations.

 Seldom get a chance to own a project and take it through from start to finish!
 This is not a place for any such dreams, one finds themselves juggling with many projects at any given time and you only get a chance to participate in a project than to take it through.
 You will often find yourself loosing out to someone with a better talent to please your manager than at work.
 Having done a particular type of project one gets compartmentalized to do just those kind of projects with little variety.
 Irrespective of your good work and long hours put in one frequently gets passed over by the more favored employees.

 Be ready to work for 70+ hours a week for 40 hours worth of pay!
 The automated system flags you for filling more that 40 hours of work in a week and employees out of their fear of getting flagged and eventuallymore... laid off, have become accustomed to working longer hours and holidays for no compensation.

 The senior management here is a nightmare to work with!
 I could not trust my manager, as there was always this undercurrent of office politics.
 He was frequently verbally abusive and discriminating.
 The pattern I noticed was the managers happily took credit for work done by juniors, without relaying any bit of applause to the ones running the sweatshop.
 All the tall tales about Gensler and its work culture is a myth, I did not see it in 4 years I was here.
 You were lucky if you had a friend or support within the office, but people were usually good out of the goodness of their heart and not because they were at Gensler.
 Gensler often ask their employees to fill online forms to track the status of their work culture and often berate employees in staff meetings who openly talk their views out.

 Open back biting about employees and subordinates is a flourishing norm here - My boss used to abuse and back bite about the MD.
 This was disturbing and unhealthy at so many levels.

+HR is a joke !
 They are mere puppets at the hands of the senior management.
 I spoke to the HR manager about the issues i was facing with my manager, which was relayed in full, to my manager making things worse.

 Look out for interns posting the misleading reviews- they stay for such short periods here and get besotted by the free food, great culture stories and superficial smiles, and spread the word about the greatness of the firm - Infact, these are the only employees Gensler will ever have talking good of them.

 On the whole a good experience and learning about what kind of people or company I do not want to work for next - I sincerely hope there are better places to work out there which do not use and abuse people the way it happens here.
-There are a lot of other firms which are doing good work with happier, and intellectually fulfilled employees, stay away from this one ! – less
+There are a lot of other firms which are doing good work with happier, and intellectually fulfilled employees, stay away from this one !less